Jockey Tone of Voice — Made & Purpose

 What is Jockey's brand message?

-Jockey's core message is about Premium underwear brand.
-Their concept "Purposeful make" drives their mission: To create comfort for all.
+Jockey's core message: Premium underwear brand Their mission: To create comfort for all

 What makes Jockey's brand voice unique?

 Jockey stands out through their made, purpose, quality communication style.
-Their central brand tension — "Generic vs. Made" — shapes every message they craft in the Consumer Goods sector.
+Their central brand tension, "Generic vs. Made", shapes how they communicate across the Consumer Goods sector.

 What language style does Jockey use?

-Jockey uses purposeful language with figurative messaging.
-Their sentences are typically statement in structure, using the present tense.
+Jockey uses purposeful language, with figurative messaging, in statement-style sentences, using the present tense.